pjanthony2001/tfhe-aes/README.md

 Firstly, we can see from the AES implementation that addition and subtraction of integers as a method is not used.
 As such, it would make sense to implement a FHEByte that uses all 8 bits for encryption (instead of 4 for message, and 4 for carry-over).
 The FHEByte is a wrapper around `[tfhe::boolean; 8]`, and we have implemented the standard logical methods (such as `xor`, `and`, `not`, 'shift-left' etc.), and other methods for convenience such as instantiating as from the clear `bool` or `u8`, or encrypted ones.

 ## **Boolean-tree and Multiplexer**
 The sub-bytes operation is the main source of performance cost for the AES-implementation.
-In ordinary clear implementations, there is usually an array `SBOX` such that indexing this array would give you the substitution: `sub-word(x) = SBOX[x]`.
+In ordinary clear implementations, there is usually an array `SBOX` such that indexing this array would give you the substitution: `SubByte(x) = SBOX[x]`.
 We decided to implement this array accessing by encoding it as an 8-bit multiplexer for each bit, where the input to the multiplexer is 256 the possible bits as a result of the `sub-word` operation, and the selector bits are the current bits that make up the `FHEByte`.
 Performing this multiplexer operation for each bit is effectively traversing "decision tree" of sorts.
 As such we decided to represent the entire decision tree as a recursive `BooleanExpr` object.

 We then simplified this 'BooleanExpr' using the `reduce_mux` method, which simplifies tautologies (such as mux(condition, true, true) = true) and other standard expressions.
 The simplification of the expressions are done in an ordered manner so that each `BooleanExpr` is uniquely hashable.

 ### **Staging**
 This ability to uniquely hash the `BooleanExpr` is useful in the next step: staged evaluation.
-As there are many repeated expressions in the final `BooleanExpr`, we can simplify the evaluation by staging it (based on the height of the node), and then using a hashmap to keep a set of expressions that we have already evaluated.
-To further optimize the performance, the relevant `Ciphertext` objects are retrieved from the `HashMap`, and encapsulated into a `Runnable` object which `rayon` can spread among the thread pool.
+As there are many repeated expressions in the 8 final `BooleanExpr` (one for each bit), we can simplify the evaluation by staging it (based on the height of the node), and then using a hashmap to keep a set of expressions that we have already evaluated.
+To further optimize the performance, the relevant `Ciphertext` objects are retrieved from the `HashMap`, and encapsulated into a `Runnable` object which `rayon` can manage among the thread pool.

 However, this optimization seems to have hit an internal bottleneck, as we observe about half the speed as it should achieve, averaging around 1.6s per byte substitution on a 16-thread machine, where the optimal performance should be <1s.